JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 Below, we list some patterns relevant for the [Zygote.jl](https://github.com/FluxML/Zygote.jl) AD system.

 Rules for functions which mutate its arguments, e.g. `sort!`, should not be written at the moment.
-While technically they are supported, they would break [`Zygote.jl`](https://github.com/FluxML/Zygote.jl) so that [it would sometimes quietly return the wrong answer](https://github.com/JuliaDiff/ChainRulesCore.jl/issues/242).
+While technically they are supported, they would break [Zygote.jl](https://github.com/FluxML/Zygote.jl) such that [it would sometimes quietly return the wrong answer](https://github.com/JuliaDiff/ChainRulesCore.jl/issues/242).
 This may be resolved in the future by [allowing AD systems to opt-in or opt-out of certain types of rules](https://github.com/JuliaDiff/ChainRulesCore.jl/issues/270).

 ### Patterns that need rules in [Zygote.jl](https://github.com/FluxML/Zygote.jl)